Generated Contents Enrichment: Experiments

-\textbf{S2: Simple vs. Enriched Images Realisticness.} For ten simple descriptions extracted from subgraphs in the test split and their corresponding enriched descriptions produced by our model, pairs of images are synthesized.
-Users were asked: \emph{Which one is more realistic?} The enriched images contain more objects and richer content, increasing the potential for artifacts, while the simple images represent minimalistic everyday scenes.
-However, participants found the enriched images seem as realistic as the simple ones.
-In essence, they were unable to distinguish between the two in terms of realisticness.
-This study indicates that the scenes depicted in our enriched images maintain coherence and structural plausibility, incorporating semantics that do not construct unrealistic scenes.
+\textbf{S2: Realism Preservation in Simple vs. Enriched Images.} For ten simple descriptions extracted from subgraphs in the test split and their corresponding enriched descriptions produced by our model, pairs of images are synthesized.
+Users were asked: \emph{Which one is more realistic?} The enriched images contain more objects and richer object-relation content, which gives the fixed image generator more semantics to combine into one coherent image.
+Participants selected enriched and simple images at nearly equal rates.
+This supports the interpretation that graph-predicted additions preserve perceived realism under the same renderer: the added objects and relations remain compatible with the overall scene while enriching the generated content.

-\textbf{S3: Simple Description \& Enriched Images.} Ten pairs of simple descriptions, analogous to those in S2, were presented to participants alongside their corresponding enriched images.
-The question posed to the participants was: \emph{Does the generated image reflect the description?} This investigation illustrates that our model can produce enriched versions of descriptions and images with richer content while faithfully reflecting the principal components of the original input description.
+\textbf{S3: Description-to-Image Consistency.} Ten pairs of simple descriptions, analogous to those in S2, were presented to participants alongside their corresponding enriched images.
+The question posed to the participants was: \emph{Does the generated image reflect the description?} Participants often judged the enriched images as reflecting the provided descriptions, which is consistent with the intended goal of adding content while preserving the main input semantics.

-\textbf{S4: Simple vs. Enriched Images Preference.} In this evaluation, 14 triplets of images were displayed to the users.
+\textbf{S4: Real-Image-Guided Preference between Simple and Enriched Images.} In this evaluation, 14 triplets of images were displayed to the users.
 Each triplet includes a pair of simple and enriched images, similar to S2, alongside their real-world VG images corresponding to identical scene descriptions.
 Users were explicitly informed which two images were AI-generated while specifying the real one.
-They were asked: \emph{Based on the real image, which AI-generated image do you prefer?} The outcomes of this study reveal that users prefer our enriched images, which offer meaningful content and adhere to structural coherence.
+They were asked: \emph{Based on the real image, which AI-generated image do you prefer?} Participants more often selected the enriched images over the simple ones when both were compared against the corresponding real image; this pattern is consistent with the added content being perceived as meaningful while preserving scene coherence.

+Taken together, these results support the feasibility of the framework under the reported Visual Genome setting.
+Because GCE admits multiple valid enrichments and several reported scores act as proxy measures, the quantitative results should be interpreted jointly with the qualitative examples and user studies.

+\textbf{\emph{Reproducibility:}} The project release page is planned at \url{https://github.com/Mahdi-Naseri/GCE}.
+The release package includes the training, preprocessing, evaluation, graph-to-text rendering, repeated-seed aggregation, and configuration materials needed to reproduce the reported Visual Genome experiments.